Skip to content

 HashAggregateExec in web UI (Details for Query)

-HashAggregateExec uses TungstenAggregationIterator that can (theoretically) switch to a sort-based aggregation when the hash-based approach is unable to acquire enough memory.
+HashAggregateExec uses TungstenAggregationIterator that can (theoretically) switch to a sort-based aggregation when the hash-based processing mode is unable to acquire enough memory.

 See testFallbackStartsAt internal property and spark.sql.TungstenAggregate.testFallbackStartsAt configuration property.